OctopusDeploy/Library/plan.md

    - reconstruct the temporary legacy layout needed by the unchanged packer
    - invoke the existing pack behavior to regenerate `step-templates/<template>.json`
    - diff regenerated `step-templates/<template>.json` against `step-templates/<template>.json.orig`
-   - fail unless they are byte-identical
+   - fail unless they are identical apart from the accepted normalization differences:
+     - `"$Meta.ExportedAt"` may be reformatted by the unchanged packer
+     - a single trailing newline at end of file may be added or removed
    - remove `.json.orig` only after validation succeeds

 10. Update dev/build behavior so `npm run dev` works throughout migration: